Pittsboro, North Carolina: Chatham County Courthouse fire

 On March 25, 2010, the Chatham County Courthouse, while undergoing a $415,000 exterior renovation, caught fire.
 Smoke was first reported in the area around 4:15 pm; the fire was dispatched to the Pittsboro Fire Department around 4:45 pm.
 By 5 pm, smoke was reported to be rising from out of the clock tower, which was surrounded by scaffolds.
 The building was evacuated safely.

 The building suffered severe damage to the clock tower and the third floor.
 It was reported that the fire had destroyed all the computers and records, but there were offsite copies and the information was recoverable.

 On March 26, 2010, at approximately 1:30 am, the clock tower collapsed onto the main building, but the building as a whole was damaged only on the second floor.
 Damage in the rest of the building was from water and smoke effects.
 Overall 11 fire departments participated in the fire efforts.

 The fire marshal's investigation into the fire determined that it was caused by a soldering torch that ignited wood near the soffit.
 Workers attempted to extinguish the blaze, but were unsuccessful.
 On March 31, 2010, the Chatham County Commissioners voted to rebuild the courthouse.
 It reopened on April 20, 2013.

+Chatham Park

+Plans for the 7,100-acre Chatham Park development were announced in 2013.
+Opponents sued but lost their case in December 2016 and work began on a development expected to have 22,000 homes and 22 million square feet of office and retail space.